DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

     <li>In the right column of the list, three actions are available only to the Admin users:
     <ul>
       <li><strong>Upgrade/Downgrade:</strong> Change the user's status to Premium or Free.
 This action either assigns or frees up a license.
 If no licenses are available, additional licenses can be purchased, or the account can be upgraded to the Team plan. <strong>Please note the downgrade DO NOT cancel the subcription, just free the seat or the licences count.</strong></li>
       <li><strong>Delete:</strong> Marks the user for deletion.
-Once deleted, the user will need to reinstall MeddiccScore to regain access.</li>
+If the HubSpot account remains connected, the user can be created again when they next access a Meddicc Score card.</li>
       <li><strong>Make Admin:</strong> Assigns administrative privileges to the selected user, granting them access to manage account settings and users.
 There can be more than one Admin, but at least one.</li>
       <li><strong>Remove Admin:</strong> Remove administrative privileges to the selected user.
 There has to be at least one Admin user.</li>
     </ul>